-Members of the web development team in the Office of Marketing and Communications (MarCom) communicate with disability specialists from our Accessibility Resources Office (ARO) and Learning Assistance Department (LAD) who suggest changes to the website as needed to make it more accessible.
+Members of the web development team in the Office of Marketing and Communications (MarCom) communicate with specialists from our Accessibility Resources Office (ARO) and Learning Assistance Department (LAD) who suggest changes to the website as needed to make it more accessible.
 Specialists from ARO and the LAD test multiple areas of the website using assistive technologies such as Read and Write Gold.

-The College ensures its web content is accessible to individuals with disabilities by testing in a staging environment prior to deploying major changes on our live website.
+The College ensures its web content is accessible to all individuals by testing in a staging environment prior to deploying major changes on our live website.
 During this testing phase, web developers in the Office of Marketing and Communications check to make sure the changes follow WCAG 2.0 AA standards.

 SUNY Broome web pages will be tested for appropriate contrast using the Color Contrast Analyzer Chrome extension which detects if the contrast ratio meets WCAG 2.0 standards.

 Web pages built by MarCom will go through the following process:

 - Proofing by staff editor

 - Testing for compliance by MarCom web editors (using tools described below)